Aadameqq/Aadameqq/README.md

-### 👋Hi, My name is Adam and I am a Javascript developer
+### 👋Hi, My name is Adam and I am a Typescript developer

 ```javascript
 const Adam = {